Physical Activity

 Ready to Learn to Play?

 The MUSC Wellness Center has a PPR (Professional Pickleball Registry) certified coach who can help you learn this fun and fast-paced game.
-The Wellness Center has scheduled a few free beginner sessions exclusively for MUSC students and Wellness Center Members.
-Sign ups for these clinics will be on a first come, first serve basis.
+The Wellness Center has a drop-in beginner clinic on Thursdays at 10:00am exclusively for MUSC students and Wellness Center Members.
+Clinics are held in either the in the Multipurpose Sports Gymnasium or Rooftop courts (weather permitting).
+Please be prepared to be outdoors (e.g. bring hat, sunglasses, sunscreen, etc.) as outdoor instruction is preferred due to limited space indoors.

-Can't make one of these sessions but want to learn?
-You can check back here for future scheduled dates.
-In addition, the Wellness Center offers open play games every Tuesday and Thursday from 9:00-11:00 am; additional dates and times will be added soon!
-Equipment is also available for check-out at the cardio desk for walk-up play throughout the week when the courts are not in use for reserved events.
+In addition, the Wellness Center offers open play games every Tuesday, Thursday, and Sunday from 9:00-11:00am.
+Equipment is also available for check-out at the membership desk for walk-up play throughout the week when the courts are not in use for scheduled play and reserved events.

 Back to Top